DylanLawless/DylanLawless.github.io/_site/README.md

 # This is the data for LawlessGenomics
 [lawlessgenomics.com](https://lawlessgenomics.com) hosted via [DylanLawless.github.io](https://dylanlawless.github.io)

-Some installs may be required to serve.
+Some installs may be required to serve this site locally for testing; e.g. at least requires:
-At least requires:
 "gem install jekyll-scholar"

-It is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site whenever I push this repository to GitHub.
+It is repo automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site whenever I push this repository to GitHub.
 For testing, jekyll serve runs this site locally for testing before pushing (jek.sh).
-The format of page and blog type structure is built on code from co-creator of GitHub, Tom Preston-Werner.
+The format of pages and blog structure were produced by copying the original code from co-creator of GitHub, Tom Preston-Werner, and then modifying to suit the current requierments for Jekyll.
 This site is built from writings in Markdown and LaTex and rendered as a minimalist source of knowledge without annoying popups, ads, or heavy content.
+One piece "analytic data" is recorded using [hit-counter](https://github.com/brentvollebregt/hit-counter).

-The data is stored on GitHub and a private backup so that content is not lost and can be pushed from many locations.
+The data is stored on GitHub and in private backups so that content is not lost and can be pushed from many locations.

 ## License
 The following directories and their contents are Copyright Dylan Lawless.